Monkey Island 2: LeChuck's Revenge: Cover

+Art direction

 The game's artists and animators - as well as its composers - collaborated with LucasArts programmers to shape an engaging realization of the game's scenario, stylized to utilize cinematic techniques such as scrolling panoramas of the title's environments and proportional character scaling.
 Less than a year after the launch of the game, Dave Grossman described aspects of its presentation with the term "interactive cartoon", in that the title was conducive to "crazy and cartoony" interactive sequences.
 He cited the example of the game's sequence wherein Largo LaGrande extorted money and valuables from Guybrush Threepwood on the bridge leading to Woodtick, an event which Grossman said to prompt players "[to save] the game at that point so they could go back and watch it a few times".
 Peter Chan said that the artistic direction of Monkey Island 2 was already decided when he joined its team, which focused his efforts on attempting to mimic existing visual references, although the corporate culture of LucasArts at the time allowed him opportunities to introduce unplanned graphical elements in the game.

-In contrast, Ahern retrospectively voiced his discontent with the game's visual style, which he said was uneven because of the artists' capability to add stylistically disparate graphics assets to the title without immediate supervision.
+In contrast, Ahern retrospectively voiced his discontent with some of the game's animation, which he said was uneven because of the animators' capability to add stylistically disparate graphics assets to the title without immediate supervision.
 He explained that "there was nobody officially art directing [the game] and coming in and saying, 'No, that character's off-model, or that needs to look more like this'".
-Ahern was frustrated with this situation, which he believed to be the source of a major stylistic dissonance between the game's individual scenes.
+Ahern was frustrated with this situation, which he believed to be the source of a major stylistic dissonance between the game's individual animated scenes.
 As a result of this experience, when Ahern was appointed to serve as an animator for Day of the Tentacle, he requested LucasArts for the authority to institute uniform design criteria for that title's art team, so as to facilitate a cohesive artistic process.
-Conversely, Grossman later indicated that Monkey Island 2's artwork–along with its music–imparted "a terrific sense of place" and a "tremendously cinematic" ambiance to the game.
+Conversely, Grossman later indicated that Monkey Island 2's artwork – along with its music – imparted "a terrific sense of place" and a "tremendously cinematic" ambiance to the game.